-Grant is the Managing Director of New Zealand’s leading retail sales and merchandising service provider, CROSSMARK.
+Grant is the CEO of Living Green Group, which produces innovative, sustainable natural and organic consumer products.
+Previously, Grant was Managing Director of New Zealand’s leading retail sales and merchandising service provider, CROSSMARK.
 Grant is experienced in advertising and marketing, having established and built the independent advertising and communications agency, REVO.

 Richard Allen - Secretary

 Richard has been in private legal practice in Wellington for the last 18 years and has worked in both large and small firms and private practice.
 He now works for Buddle Findlay.
 He has wide experience in trust administration, including three years at a statutory trustee company.
 Richard is very interested in protecting New Zealand's natural resources and recognises the need for sustainable conservation.
 He and his family have supported various charities in this area over the years.

 Geoff is an Auckland entrepreneur.
 He is currently CEO of the Moa Brewing Company, and Chairman of Trilogy International, a successful company producing the natural skincare range Trilogy and scented candle brand Ecoya.
 Geoff has been heading these companies since 2011.
 Previously, Geoff was the founder and CEO of 42 Below Vodka.
 Prior to 42 Below, he was a managing partner and board member of DDB Advertising for two years, and was a client service director and management team member for Saatchi & Saatchi in Wellington for eight years.

 Geoff is also a trustee of the Melanoma Foundation and Pure Advantage.
 Pure Advantage is a not-for-profit that investigates and promotes opportunities for green growth.
 It was formed by a group of New Zealanders who want a greener, wealthier future for all of New Zealand.
 Comprised of business leaders who believe the private sector has an important role to play in creating a greener, wealthier New Zealand.